Air Nigeria: Sale of Virgin's stake and rebranding

 On 19 August 2008, Virgin Atlantic announced that it was in talks to sell its 49 percent stake and reviewing whether it was appropriate that the Virgin brand should remain linked to Virgin Nigeria.
 This followed a dispute which arose after Virgin Nigeria's domestic operations were moved against its will by the Ministry of Transportation to Terminal 2.
 Virgin Nigeria had twice refused the directive to relocate its domestic operations from the international terminal, citing the Memorandum of Mutual Understanding it had signed with the previous (Olusegun Obasanjo) administration, and pending appeal in a Lagos High court, as reasons for not complying.

 On 9 January 2009, Virgin Nigeria announced it would suspend all long haul flights to London Gatwick and Johannesburg, effective 27 January 2009.

 On 17 September 2009, Virgin Nigeria announced on its website it had rebranded as Nigerian Eagle Airlines.
 Nigerian Eagle Airlines also stated that it planned to focus on domestic and regional flights with further expansion into Europe and eventually the United States of America.
 Virgin retained its 49% stake in the new Nigerian Eagle Airlines with the remaining 51% held by Kassy Olisakwe.

 Rebranding as Air Nigeria, and cessation of operations

-On 2 June 2010, following the acquisition of a majority share in the airline, Jimoh Ibrahim, the new Chairman, announced that the airline had undergone a further name change to Air Nigeria Development Limited, branded as Air Nigeria.
+On 2 June 2010, following the acquisition of a majority share in the airline, Jimoh Ibrahim, the new chairman, announced that the airline had undergone a further name change to Air Nigeria Development Limited, branded as Air Nigeria.
 On 13 June 2012, the carrier was grounded by regulators for safety checks.

-On 6 September 2012 Air Nigeria announced that the management had fired its staff ‘for being disloyal' and the airline ceased all its local, regional, and international operations.
+On 6 September 2012 Air Nigeria announced that the management had fired its staff 'for being disloyal' and the airline ceased all its local, regional, and international operations.
 Operations ceased on 10 September 2012.

-On the 19 September 2018, the Nigerian government suspended the plans to launch the Nigeria air indefinitely.
+On 19 September 2018, the Nigerian government suspended the plans to launch Air Nigeria indefinitely.
 No concise reasons were given for the suspension.